jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

   caption: [Pseudo description of the four fragmentation strategies used.]
 ) <fig:fragmentation-strategies>

+==== Test Hardware Specification

+For completeness sake, We quickly describe the system used in the benchmarking.
+I am using a Dynabook Inc. Satallite Pro A50EC with 16 GiB memory, an Intel® Core™ i5-8250U x 8 processor and an Intel® Graphic UHD Graphics 620 (KBL GT2).
+The installed operating system is a Fedora Workstation 39 (64-bit), and firmware version 2.70.

-=== Choke point Queries
+=== Choke Point Queries

-We evaluate the vocabulary using multiple queries.
-Each query testing a specific choke point.
+We evaluate the vocabulary using multiple queries, each query testing a specific choke point.
-The different categories are:
+The choke points we will be testing are:
 + *Create new resource*: @fig:insert-data-complete
 + *Update resource, no move*: @fig:insert-where-tag, @fig:insert-data-tag, @fig:delete-tags, @fig:delete-data-tag
 + *Update resource, move*: @fig:delete-insert-id
 + *Illegal update resource*: @fig:insert-data-id, @fig:delete-data-id
 + *Delete resource*: @fig:delete-data-complete, @fig:delete-where-complete

+The queries should cover all different queries from the update @sparql spec.
+Because we want to cover all type of queries, some choke points are represented by more then one query.

 #grid(